johannst/notes/src/awk.md

    but can be changed via the builtin variable `FS` or command line option `-F`.

-Field are accessed as follows:
+Fields are accessed as follows:
 - `$0` whole `record`
 - `$1` field one
 - `$2` field two